SymfonyCasts/design-patterns/sfcasts/factory.md

 # Factory Pattern

-It is time for our last design pattern, the *Factory pattern*.
-Factory is a creational design pattern that provides a way to hide the details of how your objects are created from the code that uses them.
-Instead of directly instantiating objects with `new`, you use a factory that decides which specific object to create based on the input.
+It is time for our *last* design pattern - the *Factory pattern*.
+Factory is a *creational* design pattern that provides a way to *hide* the details of how your objects are created from the code that *uses* them.
+Instead of *directly* instantiating objects with `new`, we use a *factory* that decides which object to create based on the input.

 ## Pattern Anatomy

-The factory pattern is composed of five parts:
+The Factory pattern is composed of five parts:

-First, an *interface* of the products we want to create.
-For example let's say we want to create weapons for our characters so we'd have a `WeaponInterface`.
+The first part is an *interface* of the products we want to create.
+If we wanted to create weapons for our characters, for example, we'd have a `WeaponInterface`, and the *products* would be weapons.

-Under this context, products would be weapons.
+*Second* are the *concrete products* that implement the interface.
+In *this* example, we would have classes like `Sword`, `Axe`, `Bow`, and so on.

-Second, the *concrete products* that implement the interface.
-Following the example, we'd have classes like `Sword`, `Axe`, `Bow`, etc.
+*Third* is the *factory interface*.
+This is *optional*, but it's super useful when you need to create *families* of products.

-Third, the *factory interface*.
-This is optional, but it is useful when you need to create families of products.
+*Fourth* is the *concrete factory* that implements the factory interface if we have one.
+This class knows everything about creating products.

-Fourth, is the *concrete factory* that implements the factory interface in case there's one.
-This class is responsible for creating products.
+And lastly, we have the *client*, which uses a factory to create *product objects*.

-And finally, the *client* that uses a factory to create product objects.
-This class only knows how to use products but not how they are created or what specific product it is using.
+This class only knows how to *use* products, but not how they're *created*, *or* what specific product it happens to be using.

 ## Factory with Multiple Make Methods

-There are a few variants of the factory pattern.
-The simplest one is a factory with multiple `make` methods, one per each possible product.
-The factory would look like this:
+You may be surprised to learn that there's more than one variant of the Factory pattern.
+The *simplest* variant is a factory with multiple `make` methods - one for each possible product.
+That factory would look like this:

 ```php
 class WeaponFactory